vsilaev/tascalate-instrument/README.md

 ```
 Yes, it accepts either `Class<?>` or `Module`.
 Or should be null otherwise.
 Depending on the currently running Java version (and other conditions, like named vs unnamed modules, JVM args), the method will return `ClassEmitters.Factory` that depends either on `Module` (if class is from `@AllowDynamicClasses` module) or for the `ClassLoader` of the class.
 So the author of the bytecode modification library is isolated from the specifics of Java, and may use portable `ClassEmitters.of(someSuperClass, someSuperClass.getClassLoader())` calls inside own code.
 And the end-user will adopt the module as necessary and when necessary.

-It worht to mention, that developers, who creates own custom class loaders, may implement `ClassEmitters.Factory` interface for the custom class loader.
+It worth to mention, that developers, who creates own custom class loaders, may implement `ClassEmitters.Factory` interface for the custom class loader.
 And this factory will take precedence in the factory-resolution algorithm.

 To use a library with Java 8 you have to add the single dependency:
 ```xml